nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

     GRANT opmonitor_admin to postgres;
     CREATE DATABASE "op-monitor" OWNER opmonitor_admin ENCODING "UTF-8";
     grant usage on schema public to opmonitor;
-    grant select, insert, update, delete on all tables in schema public to opmonitor;
-    grant usage, select, update on all sequences in schema public to opmonitor;
-    grant execute on all functions in schema public to opmonitor;
     ```

 5. Restore the database dumps on the remote database host.